Penelopeep/What_is_that/README.md

 6. Start the game and have fun!

++ Make sure you have installed gcc and g++ on your system and added them to your PATH

 ## For your safety
 MHY will frequently update their resource files, so our hardcoded checksums are not always available.
 For your account safety, it is recommended that you enable bypass mode.